What does the Mariners’ step back look like? For the prized prospects in Arkansas, it’s all about camaraderie

 “It’s all about selflessness and getting absorbed into the moment and trying to win the game for your team,” Lewis said.
 “That’s created a unique experience and it’s something we have to strive to continue.”

-By the end of next season, the core group that was in MLB spring training along with Gilbert and others could be on the big league roster experiencing baseball’s most difficult level together.
+By the end of next season, the core group that was in MLB spring training along with Gilbert and others could be on the big-league roster experiencing baseball’s most difficult level together.

-“Everyone one of us believes we can play in the big leagues and play for the Mariners,” Walton said.
+“Everyone of us believes we can play in the big leagues and play for the Mariners,” Walton said.
 “The idea of bringing us close together, it’s only going to help.”

 They’ve allowed themselves to think about being the core of a team that brings playoff baseball back to Seattle.
 Bus rides are long in the Texas League, and you can’t just talk about that day’s game.